Find the attack.

 2 hours 16 minutes.

 2026-05-07 Microsoft Security disclosed Semantic Kernel CVE-2026-26030.
-2026-05-11 06:07 UTC Microsoft Copilot SWE Agent opened a regression-test PR presuming ATR coverage.
-08:24 UTC v2.1.2 published on npm with paired rules.
-End-to-end loop.
+2026-05-11 06:07 UTC a Microsoft Copilot SWE Agent opened a regression-test PR presuming ATR already covered it.
+08:24 UTC v2.1.2 published on npm with the paired rules.
+The loop from a disclosed attack to a shared detection closes in hours, not committee cycles.

 Probe in.
 Auto-regex generates.
 Quality gate validates.
 Merge if green.